-- Convene a technical committee to identify best practices in addressing first- and final-mile barriers. - Work with a wide range of partners to track, assess and respond to the mobility needs of major employment centers. - Facilitate data- and information-sharing in order to provide free and open regional data that for local and regional analyses.

-- Identify and monitor mobility trends including commuting patterns in employment and urban centers; freight and commercial vehicle travel; technological advances; and recreation and tourism. - Identify best practices to expand and retain manufacturing and production businesses in areas served by transit. - Conduct and share analyses that help local and regional partners understand challenges and opportunities in and near the region's employment centers. - Acquire data and provide analyses that illustrate the gap between the types of jobs available in the regional economy and the requisite skills the workforce needs; use the resulting information to improve forecasting, planning and other initiatives.

-- Partner with transportation management organizations, service providers, and improvement districts to determine travel needs of employees. - Work with property owners, developers, service providers and the Regional Transportation District to implement first- and final-mile strategies in employment centers. - Connect residents and visitors to local cultural, educational and natural amenities, as well as in the Denver region and statewide. - Facilitate public/private partnerships to improve firstand final-mile connections to the region's highcapacity transit services, with an emphasis on enhancing connections to major employment centers and underserved populations.

-- Develop strategies supporting employment, housing and other opportunities directly adjacent to transit stops and stations. - Preserve, protect and enable diverse employment and housing opportunities that are accessible by transit.

-Prioritize investments that will contribute to mobility enhancements for employment centers and housing options.
+Voluntary Options Available to Regional Organizations Voluntary Options Available to Local Organizations Collaboration Collaboration Convene a technical committee to identify best practices in addressing first- and final-mile barriers.
+Work with a wide range of partners to track, assess and respond to the mobility needs of major employment centers.
+Facilitate data- and information-sharing in order to provide free and open regional data that for local and regional analyses.
+Education and Assistance Identify and monitor mobility trends including commuting patterns in employment and urban centers; freight and commercial vehicle travel; technological advances; and recreation and tourism.
+Identify best practices to expand and retain manufacturing and production businesses in areas served by transit.
+Conduct and share analyses that help local and regional partners understand challenges and opportunities in and near the region's employment centers.
+Acquire data and provide analyses that illustrate the gap between the types of jobs available in the regional economy and the requisite skills the workforce needs; use the resulting information to improve forecasting, planning and other initiatives.
+Partner with transportation management organizations, service providers, and improvement districts to determine travel needs of employees.
+Work with property owners, developers, service providers and the Regional Transportation District to implement first- and final-mile strategies in employment centers.
+Connect residents and visitors to local cultural, educational and natural amenities, as well as in the Denver region and statewide.
+Facilitate public/private partnerships to improve first- and final-mile connections to the region's high- capacity transit services, with an emphasis on enhancing connections to major employment centers and underserved populations.
+Policies and Regulations Develop strategies supporting employment, housing and other opportunities directly adjacent to transit stops and stations.
+Preserve, protect and enable diverse employment and housing opportunities that are accessible by transit.
+Investments Prioritize investments that will contribute to mobility enhancements for employment centers and housing options.